molokov/cartridge-pinpayments/README.md

 ## Migrate Existing Database

-The django-pinpayments app needs to create two tables in the database - Note that as of 23 Aug 2015, rossp's django-pinpayments has not been updated for Django 1.7/1.8 and thus does not contain migrations.
+The django-pinpayments app needs to create two tables in the database, so be sure to run:

-If creating your project from scratch, you may be able to get away with just:

-    python manage.py createdb

-Note that the pinpayments tables may be then created as follows:

-    Synchronizing apps without migrations:
-      Creating tables...
-        Creating table pinpayments_customertoken
-        Creating table pinpayments_pintransaction
-        Running deferred SQL...
-      Installing custom SQL...

-However, if you are migrating an existing database, you may need to run makemigrations to create the migrations file suitable for this django version.

-    python manage.py makemigrations pinpayments
 	python manage.py migrate pinpayments